datawire/datawire-connect/README.md

 **Datawire Connect** is a simple way to build and run resilient microservices.

-Datawire Connect allows you to fully express the contract between services.
+Datawire Connect allows you to fully express how microservices should connect to each other over the network.
 This includes:

 * the interfaces between your services (e.g., expressing your REST or WebSockets API)
 * how these interfaces should behave when they interact (e.g.,